 John Cunliffe has more than 20 years of board-level leadership experience in information technology, change management and business process improvement.

 After graduating from Cardiff University and studying a master’s degree at the University of Leeds, John moved to North Wales for his first professional role in Llandudno.

 He has since worked in a range of sectors including education, manufacturing, telecommunications, warehouse distribution, and marketing.
 His previous experience includes roles as Chief Technology Officer for CRC Group and IT Director at MDA, and he has held responsibility for teams across Europe, Africa and South East Asia.
 John is currently the Chief Information Officer for a Wales-based education organisation.

 With experience as a service user, family NHS employment and both commercial and public sector leadership, John is looking forward to helping the board improve its effectiveness and delivery of services to the communities across North Wales.

 Cheryl Carlisle, from Old Colwyn, is a Conwy County Borough Councillor for the Colwyn Ward.

 Cheryl is a member of the Conwy and Denbighshire Adoption Panel, a volunteer supporting young people affected by drugs and alcohol, a supporter of educational disability issues and Carers Champion for Conwy County, having been a carer for 33 years.

 Lyn Meadows, Independent Board Member

-Lyn Meadows has been the HR Director at Bangor University since March 2008.
-She has responsibility for the strategic direction of both the operational side of HR and staff development.
+Lyn Meadows was the former HR Director at Bangor University.
+She had responsibility for the strategic direction of both the operational side of HR and staff development.